 During the fourth week, estrogen and testosterone plunge.
 It is at this time that some women experience PMS.

-Hormonal imbalances are not an uncommon problem for women.
 Health challenges including migraines, infertility, irregular periods, sleep problems, irritability, and, hair loss are often linked to a hormonal imbalance.

-Acupuncture is an important tool that can help regulate hormonal imbalances for both sexes.
 My studies with Kiiko Matsumoto, Japanese acupuncturist have helped me develop a comprehensive approach to supporting hormonal balance.

 During palpation, discomfort from slight pressure applied to reflex point shows me which hormonal systems are out of balance.
 For example, a person that has chronic exhaustion could be suffering from an adrenal imbalance or a thyroid problem.
 With the use of palpation, I can find which system is out of balance.
 As the treatment progresses I use the reflex points to monitor progress.
 As a Five Element Acupuncturist, my goal is to resolve these issues by treating the whole person, not just the symptom.
 Regular treatments lead to increased vitality and health.

 The contents in this article are not meant to be diagnostic or prescriptive.
 Women’s hormonal problems are often complex and a physician should always be consulted before choosing a course of treatment.